 Tests and Evaluations of the RNGs

-Tests and evaluations of the RNGs used in blackjack games are performed regularly to make sure the software works efficiently.
-The available blackjack variations undergo frequent audits by third-party testing companies like eCOGRA, Gaming Laboratories International or Technical Systems Testing.
+RNGs used in blackjack games are tested and evaluated regularly to ensure the software operates correctly.
+Available blackjack variations undergo frequent audits by third-party testing companies such as eCOGRA, Gaming Laboratories International, and Technical Systems Testing.

-These are all independent auditors to prevent any conflict of interest.
-The audits assess the games’ RNGs, using sample sizes that involve millions of blackjack hands.
-This is the only way to determine whether the outcomes of a given game add up to its built-in payout percentage or not.
+These organizations are independent auditors, which eliminates conflicts of interest.
+They evaluate the games’ RNGs using sample sizes that include millions of blackjack hands.
+This is the only reliable way to determine whether the outcomes align with the game’s built-in payout percentage.

 Certificate From the Testing Agency

-Once an online casino passes the audits successfully, it is granted a certificate from the testing agency to post on its website.
-This badge of approval indicates the blackjack variations, along with all other available games, are random and therefore, fair.
-Moreover, online gambling operators are expected to report the results of these audits, along with their games’ payout percentages, to their regulators.
+After an online casino passes the audits, the testing agency grants it a certificate to display on its website.
+This badge of approval confirms that the blackjack variations, along with all other games, are random and therefore fair.
+Online gambling operators must also report the audit results and their games’ payout percentages to regulators.
 If something is amiss, the casino faces serious repercussions.

 Randomness in the Blackjack Games

-Finally, randomness is of utmost importance for casino operators as well.
-It preserves the integrity of the blackjack games and ensures the casino generates sufficient expected value to continue operating.
-Remember you are already playing against the house at a small disadvantage, roughly 0.50% in blackjack games with more favorable rules.
+Randomness is also critical for casino operators because it preserves the integrity of blackjack games and ensures the casino earns sufficient expected value to keep operating.
+Remember, you already play against the house at a small disadvantage, roughly 0.50 percent in blackjack games with favorable rules.

 The Attributes of Exploitable Blackjack Games